Nike-Inc/spark-expectations/docs/examples.md

 14. The `stats_table_writer` takes in the configuration that need to be used to write the stats table using pyspark
 15. The `target_and_error_table_writer` takes in the configuration that need to be used to write the target and error table using pyspark
 16. The `debugger` parameter is used to enable the debugger mode
 17. The `stats_streaming_options` parameter is used to specify the configurations for streaming statistics into Kafka.
-To not use kafka, uncomment this.
+To not use Kafka, uncomment this.